Air Central (China): History

 In August 2015, Guangdong Longhao Aviation Co., Ltd., a wholly owned subsidiary, was registered with a registered capital of RMB400 million.
 Company to Guangzhou Baiyun International Airport as the main hub.

 On June 8, 2016, CAAC formally approved the preparation for the establishment of Guangdong Longhao Aviation Co., Ltd.

 In November 2016, the company obtained a business license.

 In December 2016, the company's first Boeing 737-300F aircraft completed modification and successful flight test.

 In February 2017, the company successfully passed the certification demonstration of on-site certification.

-In March 2017, CCAR121 awarded the Ministry of operation certificate.
+In March 2017, CCAR121 was awarded the Ministry of operation certificate.

 On March 29, 2017, Longhao Airlines successfully achieved the maiden voyage between Guangzhou Baiyun International Airport and Nantong Xing Dong International Airport.

 As of October 2017, 9 freight routes have been opened.

 In June 2019, Henan Civil Aviation Development & Investment Group acquired Guangdong Longhao Airlines and changed its name to China Central Longhao Airlines.

 The company was later renamed Air Central.